thephpleague/url/4.0/services/scheme-registration.md

 $registry->hasOffset("wss"); //return true
 ~~~

-The "yolo" scheme is not registered by default while the `wss` secure websocket scheme is registered by defaut.
+The `yolo` scheme is not registered by default while the `wss` secure websocket scheme is registered by defaut.

+### Listing available schemes

 To list all the registered schemes use the `SchemeRegistry::offsets` method.
 This method will always return an array containing the found scheme as string.